tidyverse/reprex/README.md

 Prepare reproducible examples for posting to [GitHub issues](https://guides.github.com/features/issues/), [StackOverflow](http://stackoverflow.com/questions/tagged/r), etc.

--   Given R code on the clipboard, as an expression (quoted or not), or in a file ...
+Given R code on the clipboard, as an expression (quoted or not), or in a file ...

 -   run it via `rmarkdown::render()`,
 -   with deliberate choices re: arguments and setup chunk.

--   Get resulting runnable code + output as Markdown,
+Get resulting runnable code + output as

--   formatted for target venue, e.g. `gh` or `so`,
+-   Markdown, formatted for target venue, e.g. `gh` or `so`, or as
--   or as an output-augmented R script,
+-   R code, augmented with commented output.

--   on the clipboard and, optionally, in a file.
+Result is returned invisibly, placed on the clipboard and written to file.

--   Preview an HTML version in RStudio viewer or default browser.
+Preview an HTML version in RStudio viewer or default browser.

 Install and load
 ----------------